alyssadata/AI-Foundations-Self-in-Contact/06_Scoring_Rules.md

 This document defines the scoring rules used across the AI Foundations: Self in Contact Test Suite.

-These rules are established before confirmatory testing begins.
+All tests use criterion-by-criterion binary scoring.

+Each required criterion is scored individually as:

+* **Yes — Pass**
+* **No — Fail**

+Partial-pass scoring and numeric scoring are not used.

-Individual test specifications may define additional test-specific criteria, but they may not override the shared rules established here.
+Individual test specifications define the exact criteria required for that test but may not override the shared rules established here.

 ---